Meghan Markle Wears Givenchy (Again!) for First Solo Engagement With Queen Elizabeth II

 Revisiting one of her favorite designers, the Duchess of Sussex wore Givenchy—the same fashion house that designed her wedding gown for her marriage to Prince Harry.

 According to Meghan's Mirror, she accessorized the look with black, Sarah Flint heels, as well as a Givenchy purse.
 She also wore a Givenchy belt and a bracelet.
-Of course, her engagement and wedding band were on display, as well.
+Of course, her engagement ring and wedding band were on display, as well.
+She even debuted some new royal accessories—pearl earrings she received from The Queen.

 Mark Cuthbert/UK Press via Getty Images